Guidance for marketing authorisation holders in the event of a no-deal Brexit.

 Through this programme we are seeking information about contingency plans put in place in respect of medicines that meet the relevant criteria.
 We will consider how the department may support suppliers in making arrangements following receipt of this information.

 Separately, we recognise that there are some products that have short shelf lives and cannot be stockpiled.
-Where such products are at present imported to the UK from the EU/EEA via road haulage and roll-on, roll-off sea, road and rail routes, DHSC is asking suppliers to ensure they have plans in place to air freight those products to avoid any border delays that may arise at the end of March next year in the event of a no-deal exit from the EU.
+Where such products are at present imported to the UK from the EU/EEA via road haulage and roll-on, roll-off sea, road and rail routes, DHSC is asking suppliers to ensure they have plans in place to air freight those products to avoid any border delays that may arise in the event of a no-deal exit from the EU.
 We will consider here too how the department may support suppliers in making arrangements to meet this expectation.

 3. What the Medicines Supply Contingency Planning Programme covers